Entropy420/amul-shop-script/README.md

 Step 1: edit the config.json file with your pincode and the products you want to track(the links)

-Step 2: open it in a code editor and run
+Step 2: open the repo(or not just run in terminal) in a code editor and run
         i) `npm install`
         ii) `npm start`